-Dr. PAUL D. SPUDIS is a Senior Staff Scientist at the Lunar and Planetary Institute in Houston, Texas.
-His research focuses on impact and volcanic processes on the planets and requirements for sustainable human presence on the Moon.
-He was Deputy Leader of the Science Team for the Clementine mission to the Moon in 1994, the Principal Investigator of the Mini-SAR radar experiment on India’s Chandrayaan-1 mission in 2008-2009, and a team member of the Mini-RF radar on NASA’s Lunar Reconnaissance Orbiter mission (2009-present).
-He was a member of two White House commissions on U. S. Space Policy.
-He is the author or co-author of over 100 scientific papers and seven books, including The Clementine Atlas of the Moon and the forthcoming The Value of the Moon: How to Explore, Live and Prosper in Space Using the Moon's Resources.
-His website is www.spudislunarresources.com.
+PAUL D. SPUDIS is an active lunar scientist based in Houston, Texas.
+He received his education at Arizona State University (B.S., 1976; Ph.
+D., 1982) and at Brown University (Sc.M., 1977).
+His research focuses on the processes of impact and volcanism on the planets and studies of the requirements for sustainable human presence on the Moon.
+He was Deputy Leader of the Science Team for the Department of Defense Clementine mission to the Moon in 1994, the Principal Investigator of the Mini-SAR imaging radar experiment on India’s Chandrayaan-1 mission in 2008-2009, and a team member of the Mini-RF imaging radar on NASA’s Lunar Reconnaissance Orbiter mission (2009-present).
+He was a member of the White House Synthesis Group in 1990-1991, the President’s Commission on the Implementation of U. S. Space Exploration Policy in 2004 and was presented with the NASA Distinguished Public Service Medal that same year.
+He is the recipient of the 2006 Von Karman Lectureship in Astronautics, (awarded by the American Institute for Aeronautics and Astronautics), a 2011 Space Pioneer Award (from the National Space Society) and the 2016 Columbia Medal (from the American Society of Civil Engineers).
+He is the author or co-author of over 120 scientific papers and seven books, including The Once and Future Moon (1994), a book for the general public in the Smithsonian Library of the Solar System series, and (with Ben Bussey) The Clementine Atlas of the Moon (2004; Second Edition 2012), published by Cambridge University Press, and The Value of the Moon (2016), a history of lunar return efforts published by the Smithsonian Press.